ohjay/mesh-parameterization/README.md

 # Mesh Parameterization

-Code structure is based on [a project skeleton](https://github.com/alecjacobson/geometry-processing-parameterization) from Alec Jacobson's geometry processing course.
+The code structure is based on [a project skeleton](https://github.com/alecjacobson/geometry-processing-parameterization) from Alec Jacobson's geometry processing course.

 ## Prerequisites